matt2ology/csus-computer-science-csc/csc170-software-requiremnt-and-specification/quiz04-decision-making/quiz04_decision_making.md

 > - [x] Overestimate the likelihood of an event because of its recent occurrence
 >
-> > Analysis Bias - Bias that occur in analyzing the elicited information
+> > `Availability heuristic` - Overestimate the likely of an event
+> > because of its recent occurrence
 > > ![quiz04_question11c.png](images/quiz04_question11c.png)

-### Observation selection bias
+### Observation Selection Bias

 - [ ] Overestimate the likelihood of an event because of its recent occurrence
 - [ ] Focus on those that had a successful interaction and not considering those that did not
 - [ ] Too much emphasis on a particular piece of information
 - [x] A new occurrence of what was not previously noticed, but assuming the frequency of its occurrence has increased

-> - [x] A new occurrence of what was not previously noticed, but assuming the frequency of its occurrence has increased
+> - [x] A new occurrence of what was not previously noticed, but assuming the
+>       frequency of its occurrence has increased
 >
-> > Analysis Bias - Bias that occur in analyzing the elicited information
+> > `Observation selection bias` - A new occurrence of what was not previously
+> > noticed, but assuming the frequency of its occurrence has increased
 > > ![quiz04_question11d.png](images/quiz04_question11d.png)

 ## Question 12 (1 pts): Which is part of analysis bias?